dreamking60/d3-start-to-finish-leanpub/manuscript/18 More on D3 joins.md

 ]
 ```

 The aim is to join this to nested HTML/SVG elements.
-For example, you might want to join the outer array to `<g>` elements and the inner arrays to `<circle>` elements:
+For example, you might want to join the outer array to `<g>` elements and the inner arrays to `<circle>` elements.
+This would result in something like:

 ```html
 <g transform="translate(0,0)">